Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 10 Desember 2025 14.31.40 UTC
+- WIB: Rabu, 10 Desember 2025 15.39.56 UTC
-- WITA: Rabu, 10 Desember 2025 15.31.40 UTC
+- WITA: Rabu, 10 Desember 2025 16.39.56 UTC
-- WIT: Rabu, 10 Desember 2025 16.31.40 UTC
+- WIT: Rabu, 10 Desember 2025 17.39.56 UTC

 Kutipan Inspiratif:
-"No one who achieves success does so without acknowledging the help of others.
-The wise and confident acknowledge this help with gratitude."
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: success
+Kategori: inspirational